 While Wizeline has a Basic package of $49 (billed annually) per user per month, the basic cost of each user is around $4, which makes it somewhere around a mid-ranged product management platform for small businesses.
 The annual billing however, might make it a bit expensive for many small organizations to use Wizeline.

 Unlike other tools mentioned in this list, SensorSix has a rather simplified interface, which isn’t a bad thing, especially for small organizations and product management newbies.
 The various options provided by this cloud based platform allow end users to collect ideas, track issues, collaborate, analyze and plan ahead.

 You can build lists based on the most valuable and affordable features and get visualizations for the most efficient models for your products, based on your budget.
 Such lists can be created by collaborating with stakeholders and analyzing their input.

 SensorSix surprisingly offers a free package with unlimited users, which might be what you need to get your small business off its feet.

-If you know of a good product management tool that deserves to be in this list, feel free to share your thoughts with us and tell us what makes your picked tool more effective than the ones listed above.
+Since we published this blog post, other product management tools have emerged, like Monday, Atlassian and ProductPlan.
+If you know other good product management tool that deserves to be in this list, feel free to share your thoughts with us and tell us what makes your picked tool more effective than the ones listed above.